 To the Reader of this Commentary:

-Because this is a personal commentary, I have included Coordinated Readings from my critical works that can offer more detail and perspectives on the problems here raised.
-In general, Dante’s Poets (1984) is referenced for the Virgilio storyline that runs through the Commedia, while The Undivine Comedy (1992) buttresses with greater detail the schematic narratological analysis offered here.
+Because this Commentary has a strong point of view, I have included Coordinated Readings from my scholarly works that can offer more detail and perspectives on the issues raised here.
+In general, Dante’s Poets (1984) is referenced for the Virgilio storyline that runs through the Commedia, while The Undivine Comedy (1992) buttresses the narratological analysis.
 Other essays are cited as appropriate.